-If the current pandemic we are facing has taught us anything it’s that people can work together just as well from the safety of their homes.
+If the current pandemic we are facing has taught us anything, it’s that people can work together just as well from the safety of their homes.
 Cue: virtual teams.

 1. Set up an effective communication strategy

 A good communication strategy will be as fundamental as keeping your stakeholders on board.
-Without such strategies in place, there will be a complete lack of coordination and transparency among the remote team members.
-After that, it is only a matter of time before your virtual team is treading the deep waters of not getting successful outcomes.
+Without such plans in place, there will be a complete lack of coordination and transparency among the dispersed team members.
+Even if you create virtual breakout rooms, make sure you do it right.

 A good communication strategy should mainly focus on four major points:

 - Make sure to share information that is factually correct or relevant.

 - The projected information gets delivered to everyone intended.